YassinRiyazi/From-Droplet-Dynamics-to-Viscosity/README.md

 ## TODO
-- [V] Combine results of this [Network](./Projects/Viscosity/P2NeuralNetwork/Nphase4_AutoEncoder)
-- [ ] Add whole dataset
-- [ ] Balance dataset with weight, viscosity.
+- [ ] Integrate patching/ light reflection into the dataset
-- [ ] Update the dataset class to load data evenly.
+- [ ] Integrate reading the CSV files and merging

+Network section
 - [ ] report error on each class of viscosity.